yhoazk/automo/network/network_protocols/ptp/PTP.md

 This mechanisms uses a port-base peer delay message.
 Each port on a PTP devies sends peer delay request messages to the port it is directly connected to.
 The connected port then responds with a peer delay response message.
 The reuqesting port finally stores the propagation delay measured between the 2 ports.
 All ports in a PTP aware metwork must use the same delay mechanism.
 This implies taht only complete PTP aware networks must use the same delay mechanism.
 Furthermore, P§P is often mentioned when the capability of a PTP transparent clock devide is specified since such devices are required in a switched / routed network using P2P mechanism.

-The final calculation of the propagation delay between master and slave is done by each transparent clokc by adding the receiving port peer delay and the residence time of the packet in the device to the correction field of the PTP event message, for instance a synchronization message.
+The final calculation of the propagation delay between master and slave is done by each transparent clock by adding the receiving port peer delay and the residence time of the packet in the device to the correction field of the PTP event message, for instance a synchronization message.
 In this way sudden changes in the propagation path have a very small impact on the synchronization of slaves.

 ### **End-to-End** vs **Peer-to-Peer**